 4, Plan your water supply

 The rough rule of thumb is that you should plan to carry a half litre of water for every hour you hike.
 I rarely manage to drink that much, but I usually carry 4-5 litres for an all-day hike, plus extra for cooking.
 I carry a few water bottles for easy access, plus a CamelBak full of water.
-I also swear by Lifestraw bottles, which render natural water sources such as rivers safe to drink, and are ideal in an emergency or if you miscalculate how much water to carry.
+A water filter such as the Big Berkey water filter for camping is a good choice for traditional camping with a large group.
+Further afield, I swear by Lifestraw bottles, which render natural water sources such as rivers safe to drink, and are ideal in an emergency or if you miscalculate how much water to carry.
 Water filtering tablets will also render water sources safe to drink if you’re in the wild.
 Well-trodden long-distance paths usually have refill stops and you can also ask for water in cafes, but don’t assume you’ll be able to fill up at every stop, and carry more water than you need.

 5, Have a meal plan